Skip to content

 Editorial review

 Figma is a cloud-based design platform for teams building digital products.
 It combines interface design, prototyping, design systems, and developer handoff in a single browser-based tool with real-time multiplayer collaboration.
 Designers, developers, and product managers work simultaneously on the same file without version conflicts.
 Figma supports vector editing, auto layout, component variants, interactive prototyping with animations, and a built-in developer mode that generates code snippets and redlines.
 Its plugin ecosystem and community file library extend functionality for wireframing, accessibility checks, and asset management.
-Acquired by Adobe in 2023 (later abandoned), Figma operates independently and serves teams from startups to enterprises like Microsoft, Airbnb, and Spotify.
+Acquired by Adobe in a deal that was later abandoned, Figma operates independently and serves teams from startups to enterprises like Microsoft, Airbnb, and Spotify.

 Available on: Web, iOS, Android, Windows, macOS